pwnwriter/pwnwriter.me/src/content/syndications/car.md

 tags: [growth]
 ---

-Never thought I’d say this, I bought my first car.
+Never thought I’d say this, I just got my license today and also bought my first car.
 Used to walk those roads in the rain, now I drive them 💢